UMBC’s Career Center is committed to ensuring nondiscriminatory participation for all students with disabilities.

 For a list of services and resources not specific to your special needs, please see the Students section of this website.

-UMBC’s Office of Student Support Services (SSS) is designed for registered students with disabilities from all racial and ethnic backgrounds who have a need for academic and other support services in order to successfully complete their college education.
+UMBC’s Office of Student Disability Services (SDS) is designed for registered students with disabilities from all racial and ethnic backgrounds who have a need for academic and other support services in order to successfully complete their college education.

 Accommodations include additional tutoring, academic advisement assistance, and counseling services.
 Resources for students with disabilities such as a braille writer, tape recorder, visual tek reading machine, talking calculators, TTY, etc. are available.